Why SWEET supports social workers and other health professionals?

 Dimitri Suffrin, director of research methods, gives some very thoughtful feedback.
 As I always present myself as a social justice advocate, I am constantly concerned with people's suffering, and with how to understand more closely their lived-experiences.
 As long as I can remember, I have always worked with the oppressed, the poor, the excluded, the limited, and the voiceless.
 SWEET has revealed itself to me not only as an institution or a model, but also as a movement that has taken the idea of caring for those in need to a higher level.
 Anchoring on an ecological framework, SWEET is devoted to those (the caregivers) who are taking care of others.
 SWEET's approach is a person-oriented one, where personalized support is provided to the work and the life of one, to impact and to change the lives of many.
 Joining SWEET is acknowledging the work of millions of dedicated professionals, caregivers striving every day to turn the tide.
 Therefore, to the pragmatic questioning of who is taking care of the caregivers?
 How do we help those caregivers confronted by the lack of incentives, poor career prospects, lack of recognition of merit, as well as the probability that they will forever stay in a peripheral part of the health system?
 Standing out of the line, SWEET stands as the answer to these questions and I felt strongly compelled by the answer. —Dimitri Suffrin, MD, MMSc

-Roger Maginley, a trained surgeon and SWEET pioneer concludes by saying: As blog editor, when I reflect on my experience as a health professional, going back to my graduate medical training and education, that overwhelmed and overworked reality, with little time to replenish, staving off looming burnout is still so vivid.
+Roger Maginley, a trained surgeon and SWEET Founding pioneer concludes by saying: As blog editor, when I reflect on my experience as a health professional, going back to my graduate medical training and education, that overwhelmed and overworked reality, with little time to replenish, staving off looming burnout is still so vivid.
 There was something that kept you going, nonetheless, that sense of altruism saying, “Patient’s health needs before your own.”
 It was a generally acceptable way of coping that most adopted into the work ethic.
-But the SWEET Institute is demonstrating a new courage to challenge and change some of the accepted narratives.
-“Taking better care of patients and clients also mean giving priority to our own wellbeing.”
-We, at SWEET, envision this trickle down effect having better quality sustainability for health professionals and patients and clients.
+But the SWEET Institute is demonstrating a new courage to challenge and change some of the accepted narratives, as a way to help prevent burnout.
+“Taking better care of patients and clients also means giving priority to our own wellbeing.”
+We, at SWEET, envision this trickle down effect having better quality sustainability for health professionals, patients and clients, and related agencies.
 I am eager to follow SWEET’s continued progress to this end.
 I invite you to join us in this new movement venture.
 What ways do you need to demonstrate courage to challenge a generally accepted practice or system, especially one that has not been working that well?
 This is my “Why SWEET.” —Roger Maginley, MD, and MBA

 Please share your experiences with us.
 Help us become what you've always envisioned - what the support you needed in your career would look like.
 Bring your voice to the table.